Job Title: Organizing Fellow/Intern

 - Canvassing, and phone banking, conducting short surveys

-- knowledge in non-partisan, voter registration guidelines and legalities; and data compliance and privacy
+- Knowledge in non-partisan, voter registration guidelines and legalities; and data compliance and privacy

-- Strong commitment to civic engagement, community organizing, and empowerment of underrepresented Asian communities
+- Strong commitment to civic engagement, community organizing and building, and empowerment of underrepresented Asian communities;

 - Strong commitment to economic, racial, and gender justice

-- Self-starter, excellent communication skills, good time management, and meeting deadlines
+- Self-starter, excellent communication skills, time management, and meeting deadlines

 - Enjoys meeting and interacting with new people, and people of all background and identities